square/wire/docs/wire_compiler.md

 }
 ```

-Wire can emit both Java and Kotlin in the same build.
+Wire can emit multiple languages in the same build.
 Use `includes` to specify which types are
 emitted for a target language; subsequent languages will emit what's left over.

 ```groovy